robertjchristian/MRC/MRC53.md

 ## Version 2 of Compute Emissions Smart Contract with Block Reward modeled after Builders Style Staking System + Compute Sessions
 **Summary:**
 Today MOR emissions to Compute Subnets are based 100% on usage of AI models / agents as recorded in "sessions" between a Subnet and a user that opens the session.
 Without a block reward, their is a cold start problem where not enough Compute is being offered at a low price to attract Inference users to access the Morpheus Compute.
+As a result the Compute contributors have earned by far the least of any Contributor type in Morpheus.

 ![ComputeColdStart](https://github.com/user-attachments/assets/e178beeb-c08b-4086-9e3b-ba7c16f000ac)